 The course develops technical skills through workshops and performances.
 Classes are designed to inspire imaginative engagement and develop practical experience – they are places where you can take risks, expand your range and develop your strengths.

 There are limited places available each year and students are taught in small groups.
 You’ll receive 30 hours of direct teaching time each week during the first two years of training.

 Study takes place over three 12-week terms per year.

 The first half of each term is devoted to skills classes whilst in the second half you work on a range of performance projects encompassing British, American and world writers.
 Students engage with a range of classic and contemporary texts from across the globe for example Off the Endz by Bola Agbaje, Punk Rock by Simon Stephens, After Mrs Rochester by Polly Teale, Bees and Honey by Guadalís Del Carmen, Cymbeline by William Shakespeare, Wasted by Kae Tempest, Born Bad by debbie tucker green and A View from the Bridge by Arthur Miller.

-The focus of the third year is film and public performance.
+The focus of the third year is film, recorded voice, public performances and reflection on acting practice.
 You’ll work with professional directors to present a range of productions in Mountview’s theatres and an industry showcase as well as creating a voice and film showreel.
-Audiences include agents, casting directors and other industry figures as well as the general public.

 Audiences include other students, family, general public and may include agents, casting directors and other industry figures.